 - A healthcare provider is trying to handle extensive appointment scheduling processes and patient wait times.
 The provider decides to implement Operational Excellence to optimize their workflow and improve the patient experience, which results in shorter wait times and better patient satisfaction.

 - A start-up company is growing rapidly and wants to scale its operations to meet demand.
-The company applies Operational Excellence to ensure its processes are efficient and sustainable, allowing them to continue expanding without sacrificing quality or incurring high costs.
+The company applies Operational Excellence to ensure its processes are efficient and sustainable, allowing it to continue expanding without sacrificing quality or incurring high costs.

 #5 – Where Can Operational Excellence Be Applied?